 If you can’t show that you’ve done your due diligence in keeping the cybersecurity program up to date, then your job may be on the line.
 Make a plan right now to avoid that scenario.

 The Way Forward When Your Cybersecurity Program Falls Behind Your Growth

 The simplest way to refresh your cybersecurity program is to examine common weak points, as these areas are typically starved of resources.
 As a result, you have the opportunity to score a quick win!
 Here’s how you make that happen: focus on systems and supporting employees.

 Start by implementing Avatier’s Single Sign-On solution.
 By bringing this innovation to your company, your employees will immediately experience less stress because they don’t have to remember dozens of passwords any longer.
-Once that system is operational, look at implementing Password Station.
+Once that system is operational, look at implementing Password Management.
 This product makes it painless for employees to request new passwords.
 In fact, if they’re locked out of their work computer, they can use their phones to reset their password right away.
-Finally, put Identity Enforcer in place to make sure your employee access requests are systematically logged and approved.
+Finally, put Lifecycle Management in place to make sure your employee access requests are systematically logged and approved.

 Simply installing new cybersecurity software isn’t enough; you also need to support employees when they have questions and concerns.
 For example, consider setting up a cybersecurity help desk where any employee can reach out for help.
 For certain high-security risk roles, such as software developers, you may also want to consider adding security management into the performance review process.
 That’s a good way to signal the importance of cybersecurity to your staff.